What are Circuit Breakers?

 Magnitude of Arc

-An electrical discharge consists of electrical charge carriers. the more charge carrier the less resistance of the arc. the charge carrier depends on the following things
+An electrical discharge consists of electrical charge carriers. the more charge carriers the less resistance of the arc. the charge carrier depends on the following things

 Magnitude Depending Factors